-How to Map Your Debt Payoff Progress to Stay Motivated in 2019
+How to Map Your Debt Payoff Progress to Stay Motivated

 You’re heading into the new year with the big financial goal of paying off debt and you’re feeling motivated.

 Setting a new goal usually comes with a powerful burst of energy that you can harness to kick off your debt-free journey in style.
 Hopefully, you’ve already made some moves toward this goal — making an extra payment, reworking your budget or looking into debt consolidation.

 But paying off debt is often more of a marathon than a sprint.
 Achieving your goal to get out of debt requires long-term planning and strategizing to stick to your commitments and sustain the positive changes you’re making.